Online sky atlases from the 20th century

 Modern software-generated atlases.
 The specifications of some of these are compared on the Lackawanna Astronomical Society site here.

-Beginners Star Atlas v.2, Ed Vazhorov, 2020.
-Sixteen charts with stars to magnitude 7, and a set of deep sky objects down to magnitude 10.9.
+Beginners Star Atlas 2.0+, Ed Vazhorov, 2020.
+Sixteen charts with stars to magnitude 7, and 96 deep sky objects down to magnitude 10.9.
 The deep sky objects are available in a catalog that can be printed on the back of each sheet.
 A Russian version is also available.
 Though designed for A4 paper, these would make nice classroom charts on A3 or ledger size paper.
+The current edition files are vector PDFs and can be scaled to any size.

 Mag 7 Star Atlas Project Deluxe Edition, Andrew L. Johnson, magnitude 7.25 public domain deluxe color edition with Milky Way region in blue.